-During the early church era, Christians had been "continually devoting themselves to the apostles teaching and to fellowship, to the breaking of bread and to prayer."
+The apostles hearkened the Lord's admonishment, and as recorded by Dr. Luke in the Book of Acts, the early Christians were "continually devoting themselves to the apostles teaching and to fellowship, to the breaking of bread and to prayer."
 (Acts 2:42)

 Apostle Paul, in his letter to the Church in Corinth, asked the Christians, "Is not the cup of blessing which we bless a sharing in the blood of Christ?
 Is not the bread which we break a sharing in the body of Christ?"
 (1 Corinthians 10:16)

 What was Apostle Paul trying to say when he likened the breaking (eating) of bread as sharing in the body of Christ?
-Was he making a comparison between breaking the bread and the body of Christ, or was he referring to something totally different which would constitute it as cannibalism?
+Was he making a comparison between breaking the bread and the body of Christ, or was he referring to something different which would constitute the act as cannibalism?

 What is Cannibalism?

-History is filled with records of individuals, communities or tribes that engaged in cannibalism for a number of reasons, chief among them, out of necessity (hunger/starvation), or as a constituent of a community's diverse rituals.
+History is filled with records of individuals, communities, or tribes, that engaged in cannibalism for a number of reasons, chief among them, out of necessity (hunger/starvation), a constituent of a community's ritual, to elicit sexual pleasure etc.

-It is worth noting the Bible is rich in the use of figurative language.
+Symbolism is one of figurative language used in the Bible.
 Figurative language such as symbolism and metaphor is employed by writers to explain an idea so that it can be understood with clarity by readers.
 Hearst Seattle Media states the use of figurative language "is an effective way of communicating an idea that is not easily understood because of its abstract nature of complexity.
 Although figurative language does not offer a literal explanation, it can be used to compare one idea to a second idea to make the first idea easier to visualize.
 Figurative language also is used to link two ideas with the goal of influencing an audience to see a connection even if one does not exist."

 Thus, "Symbolism is the use of symbols to signify ideas and qualities, by giving them symbolic meanings that are different from their literal sense.
 Symbolism can take different forms.
 Generally, it is an object representing another, to give an entirely different meaning that is much deeper and more significant," states Literally Devices.

 We are familiar with different symbols that are used in various parts of the world to represent something.
-Red color represents blood, black color represents black people or evil, white color represents white people or peace, a dove represents peace and a chain symbolizes oppression, to name a few.
+Red color represents blood, black color represents evil, white color represents peace, a dove represents peace, and a chain symbolizes oppression, to name a few.

-- Remind Christians not to take lightly the sacrifice he underwent so as to redeem them from eternal separation from God.
-Unlike in the Old Testament, Christians aren't required to seek a human priest since Jesus is our High Priest and our Advocate between God and the accuser, Satan.
-The Old Testament's remission of sin was temporaral as it required continuous sacrifice of blameless lambs.
-But, Jesus' sacrifice is permanent, that is, it doesn't require continual sacrifice for our sins to be erased, and made righteous before the eyes of God.
+- Remind Christians not to take lightly the sacrifice Lord Jesus underwent so as to redeem humanity from eternal separation from God.
+Unlike in the Old Testament, Christians aren't required to seek a human priest since Jesus is our High Priest, and Advocate between God and the accuser, Satan.
+The Old Testament's remission of sin was temporaral as it required continuous sacrifice of spotless lambs.
+But, Jesus' sacrifice is permanent, that is, it doesn't require continual sacrifice for our sins to be erased, and thereby made righteous before the eyes of God.

 - Remind them of God's love for the world.
 John 3:16 states, "For God so loved the world that He gave (sacrificed) His only Son that whatsoever believeth in him shall not perish but have eternal life.

 The theme of Christianity is the cross.
-If Jesus never sacrificed himself, we world would still be enslaved in sin; a human race devoid of any hope in the world, and afterlife.
-Moreover, the world would be eternally separated by God because as a Holy Being, God can't live in the midst of sin.
+If Jesus never sacrificed himself, we world would still be enslaved in sin - a human race devoid of any hope in the world, and afterlife.
+Moreover, the world would be eternally separated from God because as a Holy Being, God can't live in the midst of sin.

 Real Meaning of Last Supper